Perfect Privacy Review 2023: Secure, But Too Slow?

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-The diagram below shows Perfect Privacy's average speeds over the past months.
+The diagram below shows Perfect Privacy's average speeds over the past 12 months.

 Security and Privacy

-Still, even in terms of basics, Perfect Privacy takes security to the next level: Its kill switch is listed as a "firewall", and DNS protection is also integrated.
+Still, even in terms of basics, Perfect Privacy takes security to the next level: Its kill switch is referred to as a "firewall", and DNS protection is also included.
 In this regard, Perfect Privacy is multi-faceted and highly functional.

 Without a doubt, Perfect Privacy is one of the more expensive VPNs we reviewed.
-As is common practice with VPNs, the longer the subscription, the lower the price, however, even Perfect Privacy's 2-year package has a relatively high monthly cost: In comparison to most of the top VPNs, Perfect Privacy is three times as expensive.
-Said differently, prospective users will have to dig deep into their wallets for the extra security features.
-A current price list can be found here:
+As is common practice with VPNs, the longer the subscription, the lower the price.
+Still, the service's 2-year package remains expensive, costing three times as much as most of its competitors.
+Put differently, prospective users will have to dig deep into their wallets for the provider's extra security features.

 |2 years||1 year||1 month|

-|Number of devices||unlimited||unlimited||unlimited|
+|Number of Devices||unlimited||unlimited||unlimited|

-|Number of servers||50||50||50|
+|Number of Servers||50||50||50|

-|Number of countries||23||23||23|
+|Number of Countries||25||25||25|